 [Daniel]: Iris made it clear that she doesn’t think of herself as someone prejudiced who judges others according to their appearance.
 But, she said, once you’ve learned to read these codes, it’s hard to ignore them.
 So Iris was very alert, tense, even more than usual.

 And here’s another detail to consider: buses in El Salvador are dangerous, because gangs have infiltrated transportation.
 Passengers run the risk of being mugged, robbed.
 Sometimes the gangs demand money from transportation companies.
 And if they don’t pay, the maras can kill the drivers.
 In other cases, the drivers are accomplices of the gang members.
 It’s a very complicated situation.

 So a girl, who looks like a gang member, sits next to Iris.
 And of course, she starts to worry.

-Iris: She showed me a scar she had on her stomach.
+[Iris]: She showed me a scar she had on her stomach.
 And she said, ‘‘Look, these are war wounds.
-This shows people on the streets the courage we have,” she said.
+This shows people on the streets the courage we have.”

-Iris: She said: ‘‘Hey, change your hair.
-Because if I see you again, or if any of the drivers see you again, we’ll know it’s you.
+[Iris]: She said: ‘‘Hey, change your hair.
+Because if I see you again on this route, or if any of the drivers see you again, we’ll know it’s you.
 We all know each other here.
 And since you don’t want to tell me where you’re from, just be careful.
 And change your hair.’’

 It was was like…Oh, God, what do I?

-At that time, there were rumors that if you went around with red hair you were this gang; if you were blond, it was another.
+At that time, there were rumors that if you went around with red hair you were from this gang; if you were blond, from another.